Top 10 best hybrid cars 2023

-You’ll probably associate hybrid cars with the Toyota Prius because it was one of the very first mainstream hybrids back in the late 1990s – and the subsequent models moved the game on again.
-These days, the Prius has been replaced by family hatches and SUVs, while other manufacturers have developed their own hybrid powertrain technology in an effort to cut harmful tailpipe emissions.
+You’ll probably associate hybrid cars with the Toyota Prius, because it was one of the very first mainstream hybrids back in the late 1990s – and the subsequent models moved the game on again and again.
+These days, the Prius has been replaced by other hybrid cars and hybrid SUVs, while other manufacturers have developed their own hybrid powertrain technology in an effort to cut harmful tailpipe emissions.

-Also available are plug-in hybrids (PHEVs), which manage a reasonable distance on electric power alone, and their bigger batteries need to be recharged from a socket – however, these are usually a few thousand pounds more expensive to buy than their self-charging cousins.
+Also available are plug-in hybrids (PHEVs), which manage a much greater distance on electric power alone, and their bigger batteries need to be recharged from a socket – however, these are usually a few thousand pounds more expensive to buy than their self-charging cousins.
 Mild-hybrid engines are also becoming increasingly popular, which are able to recuperate and reuse wasted energy under braking.
-This isn’t usually enough to propel the car, but a small electric motor can take some strain off the combustion engine.
+This isn’t usually enough to propel the car on its own, but a small electric motor can take some strain off the combustion engine while you drive.

 So which type of hybrid is best?
 That depends on your driving habits and budget, but all should save you money compared with a petrol or diesel model and tend to be less polluting.
 Check out our roundups of the best hybrid SUVs, best hybrid estate cars and the best hybrid and electric sports cars, or visit our guide to the best fully-electric cars.
 If you’re after something used, why not read our list of the best second-hand hybrid cars?

 The plus points for the Tucson don’t end there, either.
-Inside, it features a plethora of standard kit such as a 10.25-inch touchscreen with Apple CarPlay and Android Auto, dual-zone automatic air conditioning and auto-emergency braking.
-Practicality is excellent, with a 616-litre boot and, like all Hyundais, the Tucson is covered by a comprehensive five-year, unlimited mileage warranty to give peace of mind.
+Inside, it features a plethora of standard kit such as a 10.25-inch touchscreen with Apple CarPlay and Android Auto, dual-zone automatic air conditioning and automatic emergency braking (AEB).
+Practicality is also excellent, with a 616-litre boot and, like all Hyundais, the Tucson is covered by a comprehensive five-year, unlimited-mileage warranty for peace of mind.